 - There are no ascertainable beneficiaries or heirs.

 Court intervention and supervision are certainly required if the decedent had multiple seemingly valid Wills or Trusts or if someone wants to invalidate or challenge the decedent's Will or Trust.
+With the support of a trusted and experienced probate attorney, you can navigate this difficult time and honor the wishes of your loved one.

 When a loved one passes away with Florida assets, settling their estate will benefit from and usually requires a Florida Bar licensed attorney.
 Probate administration is a sophisticated endeavor that requires familiarity with complex Florida law and detail-oriented service throughout the process.